-The handheld monitor found good bat activity around the house, this was shown by the results below, with recordings to the left and calls made to the right, with significant Common pipistrelle activity, followed by Soprano pipistrelle activity.
-There were no lesser horseshoe bats recorded with this filter on.
+The handheld monitor found good bat activity around the house, this was shown by the results below, with recordings to the left and calls made to the right, with significant Lesser Horseshoe bat (Rhinolophus hipposideros) activity recorded.
+There were 104 recordings of bats within 50 m of the monitor from 4 species of bat.
+65 of these were Lesser horseshoe bats.